Zen-Watch/zen-watch-backend/README.md

 # Zen.Watch IFTTT Node
-Backend code for Zen Watch, an open-source IFTTT for web3.
+Backend infrastructure for Zen Watch, an open-source IFTTT for web3.

 ### Architecture for the project
 Below diagram showcases the various components of the project.
 Each of the components can be independently horizontally scaled.